 - Ability to book flights through Chase’s travel portal without first transferring points to partners increases the flexibility of Ultimate Rewards® even further.

 - Rewards program fit for travelers.
-Earn 2X points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases.
+Earn 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide.
 You have a good chance of racking up points much more quickly with the broad bonus earning categories of travel and dining purchases compared to the Southwest Rapid Rewards® Premier Credit Card which only earns bonus points on Southwest and partner purchases.
 You can use our calculator to see which card earns you more points based on your spending habits.

 - No foreign transaction fees on purchases made abroad.
 Again, a pretty standard benefit now on cards that charge an annual fee, but a very important benefit to have if you plan to travel abroad!